posva/unplugin-vue-router/docs/data-loaders/organization.md

 ## Usage outside of page components

 Until now, we have only seen loaders used in page components.
-However, one of the benefits of using loaders is that they can be **reused in many part of your application**, just like regular composables.
+However, one of the benefits of using loaders is that they can be **reused in many parts of your application**, just like regular composables.
 This will not only eliminate code duplication but also ensure an optimal and performant data fetching by **deduplicating requests and sharing the data**.

 To use a loader outside of a page component, you can simply **import it** and use it like any other composable, without the need to export it.